SolidInvoice/SolidInvoice/CONTRIBUTING.md

 Contributing
 ------------

-If you wish to contribute to CSBill, please fork it, make your changes, and submit a pull request.
+If you wish to contribute to SolidInvoice, please fork it, make your changes, and submit a pull request.

 Where possible, pull requests need to have unit tests available, and the unit tests should not fail.